 Sometimes a video is just way too cool to look away.
 The playful graphics of this Airbnb video are so cool you almost can’t stop watching it.
 You certainly want to see what happens next!

 Playing with colours and forms, the video created an experience that was so much fun it actually makes you want to try one of Airbnb’s many cycling experiences in real life.
 Shorter versions of this video double as a series of gifs Airbnb used to illustrate a press release.
 A great example of how you can re-use a video in unexpected ways to bring your brand to life.

 In the one-minute Gravity video, we begin with a refresher on gravity à la Sir Isaac Newton (i.e., guy gets hit on the head with an apple).
 The kicky little science mini-course then expands to include all the many ways Caspar is a great mattress – beyond its formidable ability to help you deal with gravity.
 The super-creative mix of animation and live action keeps you guessing as to what will happen next, and we’d say more engaged.

 We hope you were inspired by these 21 video ads to do something amazing yourself.
 Whether you’re looking to expand brand awareness or drive sales, there’s almost no limit to what video ads can do for your organisation.

 Want to see even more amazing videos like these?
-Watch the 20 Most Awesome Explainer Videos.
-Fresh for 2019, these are the explainer video ads you don’t want to miss!
+Watch 60+ Awesome Explainer Video Examples.
+Fresh for 2023, these are the explainer video ads you don’t want to miss!

 To learn more about just how video ads work, check out these video ad examples.